The Kiski School: Activities

 Kiski's student governance relies upon prefects.
 Prefects act as resident assistants as well as the school's student leadership.
 Prefects are assigned to live in the dormitories of first- and second-year students.
-Among other responsibilities, prefects counsel younger students and help dorm masters with evening study hall and lights-out.
-During the fourth academic quarter, the faculty and matriculating prefects elect boys to serve as prefects for the next school year.
+Among other responsibilities, prefects counsel younger students and help dorm heads with evening study hall and lights-out.
+During the fourth academic quarter, the faculty and matriculating prefects elect students to serve as prefects for the next school year.
 Kiski prefects answer to a senior prefect known as the Head Prefect, the student body leader.